 - Failure of the receiving spouse to take steps to become self-sufficient

 - Reduction of income of the paying spouse

 - Retirement of the paying spouse

 Contact the Law Office of John S. Yohanan to discuss your divorce and all related family law issues including those related to alimony, child support and property division.
-For more than 30 years, Mr. Yohanan has been representing people throughout Santa Clara County in all areas of family law.
+For more than 30 years, Mr. Yohanan has been representing people throughout in all areas of family law.
 If you need an experienced lawyer on your side, call 408-297-0700.
 His law firm has access to financial experts, private investigators and other specialists who can give you a significant advantage in the assertion and protection of spousal support claims.